Chapter 27 : 26- The New Army

 “That shield down?”
 Lance asked keeping his eyes on the cover the enemy had taken.
 Harry flicked his eyes from the adversaries to ground below and saw the shield diminishing.

-“Yeh, it’s fading now.”
-He replied.
-There were suddenly more ‘crack’ sounds around the area as large numbers of Aurors and Enforcers entered the scene.
+“Yeah, it’s fading now.”
+He replied when suddenly more cracking sounds reverberated around the area as large numbers of Aurors and Enforcers entered the scene.

 “Great.”
 Lance started and again, before anyone could say or do anything, he began giving orders.
 “Minister Boyson, take your men and do what you have to to stop them breaking out more prisoners.”
 Dagfinn glared at Lance and though he followed his command, he obviously didn’t appreciate taking orders.
 “Potter, we’ll take Clark and Raidson and deal with these guys and anyone else around the perimeter.
 Go!”
 He shouted as one of the Dark Wizards taking shelter came out of his cover to send another curse at the group.
 This time Lance blocked it and sent a counter-curse that hit the man in the chest.

-There was a ear-splitting ‘BANG’ and Harry felt the earth shake and turned to see a large chunk of the prison building crumble to the ground as what looked like hundreds of prisoners scattered out of the new exit.
+There was an ear-splitting bang and Harry felt the earth shake and turned to see a large chunk of the prison building crumble to the ground as what looked like hundreds of prisoners scattered out of the new exit.

 “Their armed as well!”
 The Auror named Raidson yelled.
 He was right.
 The newly freed prisoners had been equipped with wands.